bottlerocket-os/bottlerocket/variants/README.md

 This variant is compatible with Kubernetes 1.26, 1.27, and 1.28 clusters.

+## vmware-k8s-1.27: VMware Kubernetes 1.26 7ode

+The [vmware-k8s-1.27](vmware-k8s-1.27/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
+It supports self-hosted clusters.

+This variant is compatible with Kubernetes 1.27, 1.28, and 1.29 clusters.

 ### metal-dev: Metal development build

 The [metal-dev](metal-dev/Cargo.toml) variant has useful packages for local development of the OS and is intended to run bare metal.